The Headlocks (left to right: Frank Cavallo, Nick Purpura, Joe Broncato, Dan Gallagher, Rob Carey)

 Their latest release expands on the rhythms and grooves of the band’s critically acclaimed first album, Cuckoo Bird (2009), a thundering, wide-ranging set of songs recorded at Hard Luck studios in Brooklyn, NY and mixed at HeadGear (also in Brooklyn).
 Organically formed through countless sessions of jamming and recording with Frank Cavallo on drums, Dan Gallagher on atmospheric slide and electric guitar, Nick Purpura on gritty rock guitar, and Joe Broncato on bass, Most Golden Goose is a timeless triumph of a second studio record for The Headlocks.

 Collectively, the band has too numerous a number of influences to name, but what they've created is a distinctly American sound.
-Surviving and thriving in a borough of New York City that seems in many minds to be lost in the shadow of Brooklyn and Manhattan has shaped the band in a unique way -- one that takes the things listeners love about all kinds of American music and even British Invasion and spins it all on its head to create the rock-roots-soul-folk-Americana vibrations that resound in their studio recordings and live performances.
+Surviving and thriving in a borough of New York City that seems in many minds to be lost in the shadow of Brooklyn and Manhattan has shaped the band in a unique way -- one that takes the things listeners love about American rock and British Invasion and spins it all on its head to create the rock-roots-soul-folk-Americana vibrations that resound in their studio recordings and live performances.

 Heard around town...

 Cuckoo Bird sold over 2,000 copies by hand and garnered a good deal of local, national, and international press and college/independent/local and Internet radio airplay.
-Most Golden Goose is currently being played on radio stations across the country, with upcoming shows in New York, Pennsylvania, and New Mexico, and additional tour dates in Colorado and New Mexico soon to be announced.
+Most Golden Goose is currently being played on radio stations across the country, with upcoming shows in New York and Pennsylvania and additional tour dates in Colorado and New Mexico soon to be announced.

 Music from Cuckoo Bird was featured on Season One of the TLC show "NY Ink", and songs from Cuckoo Bird and Most Golden Goose are featured in the soon-to-be-released independent documentary film Building Magic, which tells the story behind NYC-based inventor and magic maker Mario the Magician.
 The full-length soundtrack for the film will include a mix of tracks from both albums, as well as a few of frontman Carey's previously unreleased solo compositions.

-What some folks are saying about The Headlocks, Most Golden Goose, and Cuckoo Bird:
+What folks are saying about The Headlocks, Most Golden Goose, and Cuckoo Bird:

 "A WILD BLUESY STREAK RUNS THROUGH THIS ALBUM, which covers a lot of territory from shit-kickin’ good ole boys to Brit pop rave-ups.
 Singer/songwriter Rob Carey has steel in his voice and plays fluent harmonica, highly effective on the country numbers. . . .
 “In The Water” is a stand-out with its whistling chorus and a memorable bridge.
 “Starting Over” could have been written by Joan Armatrading but again, The Headlocks sound like nobody else. . . .
 This is tart rock served straight." ~Bloody Red Baron Reviews, PopGeekHeaven